In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 uv run python sensor.py --device-id sensor-001

-In terminal 2, start the monitor with a threshold below the sensor’s typical temperature range so you see alerts quickly:
+On your development machine, open a terminal in the project directory (~/device-connect-d2d).
+Start the monitor with a threshold below the sensor’s typical temperature range so you see alerts quickly:

 uv run python monitor.py --device-id monitor-001 --threshold 27.0